Armenian Economic Association

 Manoogian Hall, American University of Armenia, Yerevan, Armenia

-financial institutions, and the civil society in general.
-The international experience suggests that policies promoting inclusive growth
+institutions, and the civil society in general.
+The international experience suggests that policies promoting inclusive growth are a crucial

-on the theory and practice of inclusive economic growth and an empirical application in the case of Armenia provided by Aleksandr
+theory and practice of inclusive economic growth and an empirical application in the case of Armenia provided by Aleksandr Grigoryan of the

-Grigoryan of the American University of Armenia.
-The event is part of a broader Asian Development Bank’s study on: “Good Jobs for
+American University of Armenia.
+The event is part of a broader Asian Development Bank’s study on: “Good Jobs for Inclusive Growth in

 16:00–16:10 Chair: Vardan Baghdasaryan, Armenian Economic Association